cloudmesh/cloudmesh-pi-burn/README.md

     - [Manual Page for the `host` command](#manual-page-for-the-host-command)
     - [Manual Page for the `pi` command](#manual-page-for-the-pi-command)
   - [FAQ and Hints](#faq-and-hints)
-    - [I  used the \[bridge command\](#quickstart-for-restricted-wifi-access) during quickstart.
-How do I restart my cluster to preserve the network configuration?](#i--used-the-bridge-commandquickstart-for-restricted-wifi-access-during-quickstart-how-do-i-restart-my-cluster-to-preserve-the-network-configuration)
     - [Can I use the LEDs on the PI Motherboard?](#can-i-use-the-leds-on-the-pi-motherboard)
     - [How can I use pycharm, to edit files or access files in general from my Laptop on the PI?](#how-can-i-use-pycharm-to-edit-files-or-access-files-in-general-from-my-laptop-on-the-pi)
     - [How can I enhance the `get` script?](#how-can-i-enhance-the-get-script)